dsh011/Pathfinder/README.md

 7. Variety of Python Native Libraries (OS, Time, Threading, SQLite3, etc.)
 8. Cx_Freeze (Packaging Python Code; Developed by Anthony Tuininga)

-# Build.Rar
+# Installer.Rar
-This archive holds a current executable to run Pathfinder.
+This archive holds a current Microsoft Installer file to install Pathfinder.
 Download the archive, unzip it, and the executable is within.
 The executable only runs on Windows at this time.

+## Extra Setup
+After installing the program, there is a slight change that needs to be made.
+In order to open maps properly, launch regedit and navigate to **Computer\HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION** (might vary depending on your installation).
+After navigating, right click, hover over new, and select DWORD.
+A new value should have been created.
+Right click the new value and changed the value name to without quotes "Pathfinder.exe" and set the **DECIMAL** value to 11001.
+Once finished, exit regedit and launch Pathfinder.

-Testing Machine:
+# Testing Machine

 CPU: i7-4790 3.6GHz
 RAM: 8GB
 OS: Windows 10 64bit